python/mypy/mypyc/doc/introduction.rst

 libraries, the tools and the ecosystem we all know and love are still there for you.

-**Runtime type safety.** Mypyc aims to protect you from segfaults and memory corruption.
+**Static and runtime type safety.** Mypyc aims to protect you from segfaults and memory corruption.
 We consider any runtime type safety violation as a bug.
+Mypyc uses mypy for powerful type checking that will find prevent many bugs, saving you from a lot of debugging.

 **Fast program startup.** Python implementations using a JIT compiler, such as PyPY, slow down program startup, sometimes significantly.